awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_DeleteSignalingChannel.md

 The value for this input parameter is invalid\.
 HTTP Status Code: 400

+ **ResourceInUseException**
+The signaling channel is currently not available for this operation\.
+HTTP Status Code: 400

  **ResourceNotFoundException**
 Amazon Kinesis Video Streams can't find the stream that you specified\.
 HTTP Status Code: 404